 When we got back to the campground, we floated back to our RV on a cloud of happiness.
 There was a day we both looked back on from our Iceland trip that was our favorite ever.
 But this day, this amazing experience, was giving that one some steep competition.

-We were surprisingly exhausted from the adventurous day, even though we didn’t have to do much but enjoy the views.
+We were surprisingly exhausted from the adventurous day on our Newfoundland ATV Tour, even though we didn’t have to do much but enjoy the views.
 It was hard to believe that Ruth somehow mustered up enough energy to make us all dinner.
 That woman is amazing – the best hostess we’ve ever met!

 And dinner was wonderful.
 Of course, everything was made with fresh, local ingredients – salad, fish, veggies.
 Once our plates were cleaned, she told us to “Fill our boots” and go back for more.
 We can’t remember the last time we ate so well.